-Now that you’ve found a suitable buyer for your business and have agreed upon the final terms of the deal, it’s time to get organized and plan for the big closing day.
+Once the seller has found a suitable buyer for the business and both have agreed upon the final terms of the deal, it’s time to get organized and plan for the big closing day.
 For an easy transition, certain steps must be taken before, during and immediately after the deal has closed.
 Work with your broker, if you’re using one, and your attorney and accountant to confirm all the necessary details for a smooth closing.

-Prepare the following documents prior to the closing meeting:
+Documents the owner needs to prepare for the closing meeting:

 - Final purchase price to reflect the outcome of price negotiations; prorated rent, utility and other fees; final inventory value; final accounts receivable and accounts payable.

 - Purchase and sale agreement.
-You will need to work with your broker, attorney and accountant to create this document.
+The owner will need to work with their broker, attorney and accountant to create this document.

 - Bill of sale.
 This proves the sale of the business.
-It also explicably transfers ownership of tangible business assets not specifically transferred on their own.
+It also explicitly transfers ownership of tangible business assets not specifically transferred on their own.

 - Closing or settlement sheet.
 This should list the purchase price, plus costs and price adjustments to be paid by or credit to the seller and buyer.
-Unless your sale is closing through an escrow agent, your attorney will prepare this for you.
+Unless the sale is closing through an escrow agent, an attorney will prepare this.

-- Corporate documents if your business is structured as a corporation or LLC, you will need to work with your attorney to pass a corporate resolution that authorizes the sale.
-If your business is a sole proprietorship, it will close automatically following the sale and once you cease operations of your business entity.
+- Corporate documents if the business is structured as a corporation or LLC, the owner will need to work with their attorney to pass a corporate resolution that authorizes the sale.
+If the business is a sole proprietorship, it will close automatically following the sale and once the owner ceases operations of the business entity.

-- Government and tax forms may be required by your Secretary of State or Corporations Commission.
-You will also need DMV transfer documents for vehicles included in the sale, as well as documents to transfer intellectual property.
+- Government and tax forms may be required by the Secretary of State or Corporations Commission.
+The owner will also need DMV transfer documents for vehicles included in the sale, as well as documents to transfer intellectual property.
 IRS Form 8594 needs to be completed to show an identical allocation of purchase price.